Foundations of Meditation

 Week 6

-Look at how to balance effort in meditation so meditation is neither too tense nor too slack allowing for a state of energised calm to arise
+Look at how to balance effort so that meditation is neither too tense nor too slack – allowing for a state of 'energised calm' to arise.

 Is this course for me?